curbengh/curbengh.github.io/source/_posts/how-to-remove-windows-10-default-apps.md

 - Microsoft
 ---

+How to get rid of these bloatware.

+<!-- more -->

 Windows 10 comes bundled with many unused apps.
 Worse, it even install third-party apps from time to time by *itself* (even after you remove it!).
 Here's how to get rid of these bloatware.

-<!-- more -->

 ## Stop uninstalled games from returning
 Stop included games like Candy Crush and Minecraft to reappear after you remove them.